 Robin is our colourful Founder.
 It is Robin’s passion for nurturing future creative talent and his personal drive that has been central to the Ideas Foundation.
 Robin is the Wight in WCRS and has been the brains behind iconic ads for BMW, Orange, Canon, 118118.
 When not championing the IF Robin is a gentleman farmer and a Lt Colonel in the TA.

 Jonathan’s a Managing Partner at DigitasLBi.
-He co-founded the Great British Diversity Experiment.
-And he’s a Trustee of the Black Cultural Archives.
+He co-founded the Great British Diversity Experiment and he’s a Trustee of the Black Cultural Archives.
 In the past he’s also been a lecturer, youth worker and DJ, and, until recently, was the Ideas Foundation Chair.

 Ethan graduated from the School of Communication Arts after taking part in our programmes at Oaklands College.
 Now he’s a creative at Droga5.
 He and his creative partner, Matthew Butler, have mentored students at the Amos Bursary Trust.

 José is the Chair and Founder of the Ideas College.
 She is a development fellow of the Comino Foundation, a charity which supports innovation in education.
 She was Assistant Vice Chancellor at the University of Winchester until 2010, and she’s still a member of its Centre for Real World Learning.

 Naomi graduated from the Ideas Foundation Scholars’ Council and she’s got a degree in graphic design and media from the University of the Arts London.
 Until recently she has been working at Dare as a Junior Planner and is now on the move to AKQA.
 She’s also a creative mentor.
 Naomi chaired our most recent event at Number 11 Downing Street with Ethan.